The Golden Child: Production

+J. L. Reate, the actor who played the Golden Child, the male titular character, was actually a girl: Jasmine Lauren Reate, who was seven years old when filming began.
+This was her only theatrical performance, but she wound up in the movie industry anyway: as of 2019, Reate was executive director of events at the Toronto Film Festival.

+For special effects, the team used CGI, as well as traditional stop motion and go motion.

 Music

 Score

-Alan Silvestri (Back to the Future) was originally set to provide the film score but turned the project down.
+Alan Silvestri (Back to the Future) was originally sought to provide the film's score, but turned the project down.
 Paramount then turned to John Barry, who had just come off his award-winning score for Out of Africa.
-However, during post-production, Barry also left the project when both differences with the producers and test screening feedback presented considerable challenges for the composer.
-The test audience reaction had led the producers replacing Barry's score with new music by Michel Colombier that, in contrast to Barry's work, was mostly "synthpop" (although there were some brief orchestral passages throughout).
+Barry composed a score for the film.
+However, during post-production, Barry also left the project, when both differences with the producers and test screening feedback presented considerable challenges for the composer.
+The test audience reaction led the producers to replace Barry's score with a second score, by Michel Colombier that, in contrast to Barry's work, was mostly "synthpop" (although there were some brief orchestral passages throughout).
 Some of Barry's musical cues remain in the final cut of the film and one track, "Wisdom of the Ages", appeared on the first soundtrack release issued by Capitol Records.

 In 2011, La-La Land Records released a limited-edition 3-CD soundtrack set containing the entirety of both Barry's mostly unused score (on disc one), and Colombier's final theatrical score (on disc two), in addition to an exclusive Barry-composed song, sung by emerging composer Randy Edelman.
 The songs that had been released on Capitol's first soundtrack in 1986 were also featured in the set.

 Soundtrack

-The following pieces of music appear in the film alongside Colombier's score:
+The following pieces of music appear on the soundtrack or in the film alongside Colombier's score: